benpolinsky/bp_custom_fields/README.md

 # BpCustomFields
 Now:

-2. Fill out functionality - required, prepend, default text, etc
-3. Fill out and refactor *_field's
-3a. exclude custom field models from select (appearance``)
+3. Fill out special fields like videos - just urls though.. / also custom options in the definition
+4. handle files
-4. How to handle default style... default theme, perhaps.
+5. How to handle default style... default theme, perhaps.
-5. Add Template more complex/Hierarchy fields
+6. Add Template more complex/Hierarchy fields
-6. errors and notifications
+7. errors and notifications